cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 ### Collaboration Server On-Premises Quick-Start guide

-Collaboration Server On-Premises Quick-Start allows you to quickly set up infrastructure needed to use CKEditor 5 with Real Time Collaboration and Collaboration Server On-Premises.
+Collaboration Server On-Premises Quick-Start allows you to quickly set up the infrastructure needed to use CKEditor 5 with Real-Time Collaboration and Collaboration Server On-Premises.
 After running one setup command you can jump into working CKEditor 5 instance and start testing our solution, while the Collaboration Server is running locally, on your machine.

-**Infrastructure created with Collaboration Server On-Premises Quick-Start can be only used for testing purposes during local development and it cannot be used in production.** For details about production grade architecture please refer to [our guide.](https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/architecture.html)
+**Infrastructure created with Collaboration Server On-Premises Quick-Start can be only used for testing purposes during local development and it cannot be used in production.** For details about production-grade architecture please refer to [our guide.](https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/architecture.html)

 ## Prerequisites

-To successfuly run Collaboration Server On-Premises Quick-Start you need following tools:
+To successfully run Collaboration Server On-Premises Quick-Start you need the following tools:
 - **Docker Desktop** for Windows or Mac (or Docker tools for Linux)
 - **node** version 10 and above
 - **npm** version 6 and above